Nanobreweries – small home and craft breweries

-Nano-breweries are breweries based on beer production technology focusing on the lowest purchase price at the cost of reduced operating comfort in the brewery (compared to industrial mini-breweries and mini-breweries).
+Nano-breweries are the small home breweries and the small craft breweries based on beer production technology focusing on the lowest purchase price at the cost of reduced operating comfort in the brewery (compared to industrial mini-breweries and mini-breweries).
 Nano-breweries are a suitable solution for all beginners who require the full functionality of the facility with the smallest possible investment in technology and construction work.

 We offer BREWMASTER sets for nano-brewers based on a simplified infusion brewhouse made in Germany or Italy.
 The rest of main components is manufactured in the Czech Republic or Germany.
 Nanobreweries BREWMASTER is a very good concept of a nano-brewery used by home breweries and breweries in hundreds of small breweries around the world.